bnb-chain/bnb-chain.github.io/docs/faq.md

 3. Click on “Add to Firefox”
 ![img](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/67023396147/original/bvX8Y5NViWZJcFgaBt76ipaB1F8V87TgIw.png?1633501818)

 That’s it!
-You have successfully installed the Binance Chain Wallet extension in Firefox!
+You have successfully installed the BNB Chain Wallet extension in Firefox!

 **Binance Wallet Mobile**: Binance Mobile is a secure and trusted multi-chain wallet.
 It is your one-stop gateway to store, exchange and earn crypto.